Brock University: Cairns Complex

 The Cairns Family Health and Bioscience Research Complex was completed in 2012.
-Designed by architectsAlliance, Toronto, Canada with lab design by Payette Associates of Boston, Massachusetts, USA, this 176000 sqft building contains the University's most advanced research laboratories.
+Designed by architectsAlliance, Toronto, Canada with lab design by Payette Associates of Boston, Massachusetts, USA, this 176000 sqft building contains the university's most advanced research laboratories.
 It is intended to advance Canada's science and technology infrastructure and position Brock as a leader in human health and biosciences.
 CFHBRC researchers, who include six Canada Research Chairs, conduct research in areas such as cancer treatments, infectious diseases, biotechnology and green chemistry.

 The facility houses the BioLinc business incubator to forge partnerships between research and industry, and stimulate an economic cluster in advanced health studies and biomanufacturing in the Niagara Region.
 The complex is also home to the Niagara Campus of the Michael G. DeGroote School of Medicine.

 The CFHBRC was developed based on principles of sustainability and quality environments, following the Canadian Green Building Council's Leadership in Energy and Environmental Design (LEED) system.
 Construction of the CFHBRC began in August 2009, and it officially opened in September 2012.

 Rankin Family Pavilion

-Established in 2019 and funded by LINC and the Rankin family - this new building is Brock's latest and grandest change.
+Established in 2019 and funded by LINC and the Rankin family.